renukakanse/Smart-Attendance-System-Management/README.md

 Schools need a centralized digital platform to manage these tasks smartly and efficiently.

-Doned Work:- Added Dashboard, Events, and Timetable pages for Admin/Teacher panel with basic UI and navigation.
+Completed Task- Builed Dashboard, Events, and Timetable pages for Admin/Teacher panel with basic UI and navigation.

 Dashboard – Displays overall stats and quick access links